Firm and Tone Your Arms and Legs

 Why is it so difficult to fight sagging?

 Restoring firmness to any area of the body is no easy task.
-Once the skin is stretched, it requires constant effort to restore it to its natural state.
+Once the skin is stretched, it then requires constant effort to restore it to its natural state.

 Collagen and elastin are responsible for giving the skin its elasticity and firmness, both of which play an important role in the health of your skin.
-When your body stops producing both of these substances in sufficient quantities, premature wrinkling and sagging begin to occur.
+When your body stops producing both of these substances in sufficient quantities, then premature wrinkling and sagging begin to occur.

 These substances are normally depleted as a part of the normal aging process that affects everyone.

 However, by rapidly losing weight without the help of exercise, the skin doesn’t have enough time to restore its lost firmness.
 As a result, it’s more difficult to return it to its normal state.

 Is it possible to firm and tone your arms and legs at home?